Scroll to Continue

 Forged in Florence, Italy in 1880, the ship that was ferrying it to Honolulu sank off the Falkland Islands.
 Believed to have been lost at sea, a replacement statue was commissioned and was erected in Downtown Honolulu and has become one of the most photographed landmarks on Oahu.
 However, the original statue was miraculously found and recovered in 1912.
 The restored statue was then installed near Kamehameha’s birthplace at Kapaau.
 On your way from Hawi to the Pololu Valley Lookout, make sure to stop in this small town to see this majestic tribute to the Kingdom of Hawaii’s first monarch.

-More recently in 1997, a new Kamehameha Statue was dedicated in Wailoa State Park in Downtown Hilo on the eastern side of Hawaii Island.
-Hilo was Kamehameha’s first seat of government and is the still Hawaii Island’s capital city today.
+More recently in 1997, a new Kamehameha Statue was dedicated in Wailoa State Park in Downtown Hilo on the eastern side of the island of Hawaii.
+Hilo was Kamehameha’s first seat of government and is still the capital city of the island of Hawaii.
 Every June 11th, on Kamehameha Day, each of these statues is ceremoniously draped with flower lei to celebrate Hawaii’s greatest king.